marijnh/Eloquent-JavaScript/17_canvas.md

 position at which the font is drawn.
-By default, they indicate the position of the start of the text's alphabetic baseline, which is the line that letters "stand" on, not counting hanging parts in letters like _j_ or _p_.
+By default, they indicate the position of the start of the text's alphabetic baseline, which is the line that letters "stand" on, not counting hanging parts in letters such as _j_ or _p_.
 You can change the horizontal position by setting the `textAlign` property to `"end"` or `"center"` and the vertical position by setting `textBaseline` to `"top"`, `"middle"`, or `"bottom"`.